ProtonVPN/android-app/openvpn/src/main/cpp/openvpn/doc/man-sections/client-options.rst

         OpenVPN 2.x and some other implementations use the MAC address of the client's interface used to reach the default gateway.
-If this string is generated by the client, it should be consistent and preserved across independent session and preferably
+If this string is generated by the client, it should be consistent and preserved across independent sessions and preferably
         re-installations and upgrades.

   :code:`IV_SSL=<version string>`
-        The ssl version used by the client, e.g.
+        The ssl library version used by the client, e.g.
         :code:`OpenSSL 1.0.2f 28 Jan 2016`.

   :code:`IV_PLAT_VER=x.y`
         The version of the operating system, e.g. 6.1 for Windows 7.
+        This may be set by the client UI/GUI using ``--setenv``.
+        On Windows systems it is automatically determined by openvpn itself.
+On other platforms OpenVPN will default to sending the information returned by the `uname()` system call in the `release` field, which is usually the currently running kernel version.
+This is highly system specific, though.

   :code:`UV_<name>=<value>`
         Client environment variables whose names start with